kylepierce/pickk-baseball/README.md

 This application was developed to import data from Sport Radar API.

-First of all it's necessary to install *pm2* package in order to use process manager:
+First of all it's necessary to install *pm2* and coffeescript packages:

 ```
 #!bash

+sudo npm install -g coffee-script
 sudo npm install -g pm2
 ```
 Then install packages required by the application: